obonaventure/cnp3/book/transport/transport.rst

 .. figure:: fig/transport-fig-057-c.png
    :align: center
+   :scale: 50

    Utilization of the TCP source and destination ports

 The rest of this section is organised as follows.
-We first explain the establishement and the release of a TCP connection, then we discuss the mechanisms that are used by TCP to provide a reliable bytestream service.
-We end the section with a discussion of network congestion and explain the mechanisms that TCP uses to avod congestion collapse.
+We first explain the establishment and the release of a TCP connection, then we discuss the mechanisms that are used by TCP to provide a reliable bytestream service.
+We end the section with a discussion of network congestion and explain the mechanisms that TCP uses to avoid congestion collapse.

 ..
 Urgent pointer not discussed, rarely used, see http://www.ietf.org/id/draft-ietf-tcpm-urgent-data-00.txt for discussion, defined in :rfc:`793` and updated in :rfc:`1122`